HomeInsightsIndia CAFE Series › The Step-Change

 The "78.9 g/km FY32" figure that has been widely reported in trade press is not in the official 25 Sept 2025 draft.
 It traces back to BEE's June 2024 CAFE-III/IV proposal which cited 91.7 g CO2/km on WLTP for CAFE-III at weighted average mass 1,170 kg.
 The September 2025 draft replaced that with year-by-year L/100 km c values on the MIDC cycle.
 Until the MIDC→WLTP conversion factor is separately notified, the gross MIDC values above are what apply.
 The 78.9 figure likely persists in industry discussion because it was the politically-agreed FY32 endpoint at an earlier stage of consultation.

-Trying to model what 30% tightening means for your portfolio?
+Trying to model what a ~37% tightening by FY32 means for your portfolio?

 Open TerraNova →